Ahmed-Arafat10/Network1-Labs-CIC/Lab #2.md

 1. Console (SWITCH CONSOLE PORT)
    - There are many ways to control Cisco devices.
 Some of them are for remote access ( like telnet, ssh etc. ) but what if your remote access is down ?
 You need to connect the device again !
 This is why we need console port.
    Console port of a switch or a router provides connection when you are at the same physical location with the device.
-You plug the console cable to the console port of the device and you can connect the IOS by this way.
+You plug the console cable to the console port of the device and you can connect the IOS by this way.<br>
      ![img_1.png](Pics/lab2_3.jpg)

 2. Telnet